-As a former divorce mediator and a current relationship coach, I have heard my share of assumptions, justifications and rationalizations that parents use to downplay the possible negative consequences of ending their marriage and breaking up their family unit.
+As a former divorce mediator and a current marriage conflict specialist, I have heard my share of assumptions, justifications and rationalizations that people use to downplay the possible negative consequences of ending their marriage.
 Here, I’ve presented eight of the most common assumptions that, if you’re considering divorce, you might be making.
 Yes, they’re blunt.
 But so is divorce.
 And if you’re on the brink of divorce, you should challenge these assumptions regardless of whether you proceed with the split or try to reconcile.
-Few things in life are as life-altering for you and your children as divorce.
-You owe it to yourself and to them to think it through, clearly and completely.
+Few things in life are as life-altering as divorce.
+You owe it to yourself and to your kids to think it through, clearly and completely.

 - My kids want me to be happy.
 Of course they do.
 But what your kids really want is their mom and dad to get their act together, behave like grown-ups and create a stable, happy home for them.
 Kids are focused on their own happiness and childhood gives them that privilege.